 Michigan, a sizable state by the Great Lakes, thankfully does have legal gambling.
 You are free to play casino games, poker, slots, or even place a bet on a sporting event there.

 They took the first step in 1933.
 That was when they legalized horse race betting, the most fashionable game of chance at the time.
 In 1972, the state lottery was established.
 According to michapg.com, the first casino opened in the state (on Native American tribal land) in 1993.
 Three years later, in 1996, casinos were finally allowed to operate with a licence outside tribal territories as well.

 However, the most important piece of legislation passed by the Michigan State Legislature for poker players came in December 2019.
 Governor Whitmer signed into law House Bill no. 4311.
 That mundane name entailed major news for poker players – it made Michigan the 6th state in the Union to legalize online poker!

-It’s not all good news though – because the licencing and regulatory framework hasn’t been created yet, no online poker room could launch in the Great Lake State to date.
+It’s not all good news though – because the licencing and regulatory framework hadn’t been created yet, no online poker room could launch in the Great Lake State until February 2021.

-However, when they do, they could make the state the biggest online gambling market in the US.
+With the recent launch, they have the potential to make the state the biggest online gambling market in the US.
 MichiganSharp.com projects that the first-year revenue could be around $650 million, with online poker, casino games and sports betting revenue combined.

 Famous Michiganian Poker Players

 Michigan can boast two WSOP Main Event champions.